babel/babel/ROADMAP.md

 > Not everything is set in stone or has an issue for it!
 Looking to post these to get more people involved or integrate with other projects.

+## Babel 7

+Mentioned these in [babel/notes](https://github.com/babel/notes/blob/master/2017/2017-12/dec-21.md#before-the-v7-final) and some of the [high priority items](https://github.com/babel/babel/labels/Priority%3A%20High).

 ## Ecosystem

 ### Remake `compat-table` used in preset-env